Amad Al-Hosni: Arabian Gulf Cup

-Amad has made appearances in the 16th Arabian Gulf Cup, the 17th Arabian Gulf Cup, the 18th Arabian Gulf Cup, the 19th Arabian Gulf Cup, the 20th Arabian Gulf Cup and the 21st Arabian Gulf Cup.
+Al-Hosni made appearances in the 16th Arabian Gulf Cup, the 17th Arabian Gulf Cup, the 18th Arabian Gulf Cup, the 19th Arabian Gulf Cup, the 20th Arabian Gulf Cup and the 21st Arabian Gulf Cup.

-He has been in the national squad since 2003, and he first showed his talent during the 16th Arabian Gulf Cup, scoring a goal in a 1-0 win over the Arabian giants Saudi Arabia.
+He was in the national squad from 2003, and he first showed his talent during the 16th Arabian Gulf Cup, scoring a goal in a 1–0 win over the Arabian giants Saudi Arabia.
 In the tournament, Oman finished at the fourth place, hence reaching its best ever position in the Arabian Gulf Cup competition, reaching the final four round for the first time, with eight points from two wins and two draws.

 In the 17th Arabian Gulf Cup, he scored four goals.
-A brace each in a 3-1 over Iraq and in a 3-2 win over Bahrain hence helping his country to reach the semi-finals and then the finals of the Arabian Gulf Cup for the first time.
+A brace each in a 3–1 over Iraq and in a 3–2 win over Bahrain hence helping his country to reach the semi-finals and then the finals of the Arabian Gulf Cup for the first time.
 But Oman lost in the final to the hosts, Qatar in a penalty shootout after the goalkeeping sensation Ali Al-Habsi missed a penalty.
-Qatar won the match 6-5 on penalties after the match had ended 1-1 at normal time.
-Amad was awarded with the "Top Goal Scorer" award of the competition.
+Qatar won the match 6–5 on penalties after the match had ended 1–1 at normal time.
+Al-Hosni was awarded with the "Top Goal Scorer" award of the competition.

-He scored two goals in the 18th Arabian Gulf Cup, one in a 2-1 win over the hosts the United Arab Emirates and another in a 2-1 win over Kuwait.
+He scored two goals in the 18th Arabian Gulf Cup, one in a 2–1 win over the hosts the United Arab Emirates and another in a 2–1 win over Kuwait.
 This was the second time when Oman reached to the finals but again they lost to the hosts, the United Arab Emirates.
 Ismail Matar, the Emirati legend, scored the lone goal of the match as United Arab Emirates won their first ever Arabian Gulf Cup.

 Finally in 2009, he helped his team to win their first ever Arabian Gulf Cup trophy.
-He scored one goal in the 19th Arabian Gulf Cup in a 4-0 win over Iraq.
+He scored one goal in the 19th Arabian Gulf Cup in a 4–0 win over Iraq.

-He scored one and the only goal of Oman in the 20th Arabian Gulf Cup in a 1-1 draw against Bahrain.
+He scored one and the only goal of Oman in the 20th Arabian Gulf Cup in a 1–1 draw against Bahrain.
 Oman failed to qualify for the semi-finals.

 In the 21st Arabian Gulf Cup, he played in three matches but failed to score a single goal.
-Oman again could score only one goal and this time it was from the spot by youngster Hussain Al-Hadhri in a 1-2 loss against Qatar.
+Oman again could score only one goal and this time it was from the spot by youngster Hussain Al-Hadhri in a 2–1 loss against Qatar.
 Oman failed to qualify for the semi-finals.